xdedss/SuccessiveConvexification_KSP_Standalone/README.md

 History of this project:

 - After the paper came out, I immediately started working on a python implementation.
-I worked for about 2 weeks until I came across [Sven Niederberger's](https://github.com/EmbersArc) implemenation on github!
-Although I had an almost working implementation already, the dynamics were... fishy...
-So I forked the repo and made a great number of changes, finally fixing the symbolic dynamics.
+I worked for about 2 weeks until I came across [Sven Niederberger's](https://github.com/EmbersArc) implementation on github!
+I ditched my implementation although it was nearly convergent.